LingeringSlinky/Harsh-Lands/README.md

 Military:

-Military is used to recruit Units to build Armies.
-Once a Barracks, Range, Stable, or Foundry is constructed, no other Structures that allow Unit recruitment are able to be built, and the Units associated with the Structure will be able to be recruited through the Military Tab on the Region Management UI.
+Military is used to recruit Units to fortify Regions.
+Once a Barracks, Range, Stable, or Foundry is constructed, no other Structures that allow the same Type of Unit recruitment are able to be built, and the Units associated with the Structure will be able to be recruited through the Military Tab on the Region Management UI.

 Administration (PLANNED):